mutantstandard/build/readme.md

 *(this is just a basic quick guide for now)*

-- Download and put orxporter in this folder (as described above), export like this:
+- Download the latest version of [orxporter](https://github.com/dzuk-mutant/orxporter/) and put it in this folder (as described above), export like this:
-- **(Use the fork by [Dzuk](https://github.com/dzuk-mutant/orxporter) for now, as the current Mutant Standard repo has an older, incompatible version)**

 ```
 ./orxporter/orxport.py -m manifest/out.orx -i ../input -q 32x32 -o out/font_sources -F svg,png-32,png-64,png-128 -t 4 -f %f/%u